 Hydro One's other segment consists of certain corporate activities, including a deferred tax asset and is not rate-regulated.
 The deferred tax asset arose from the revaluation of the tax bases of Hydro One's assets to fair market value when the Company transitioned from the provincial payments in lieu of tax regime to the federal tax regime at the time of the Company's initial public offering in 2015.
 See "Business of Hydro One - Transmission Business Segment - Regulation - Recent Transmission Rate Applications - Hydro One Networks" for information on the deferred tax asset.
-Prior to November 6, 2015, Hydro One's other segment principally consisted of its telecommunications business, run through Hydro One Telecom (now Acronym Solutions Inc.).
-Acronym Solutions Inc. is an indirect wholly-owned subsidiary of Hydro One Limited.

-The other segment represented approximately 1% of Hydro One's total assets as at December 31, 2023, and accounted for approximately 0% of its total revenues, net of purchased power, in 2023 and 2022 and approximately 0% of its total revenues in 2023 and 2022.
+The other segment represented approximately 3% of Hydro One's total assets as at December 31, 2024, and accounted for approximately 0% of its total revenues, net of purchased power,8 in 2024 and 2023 and approximately 0% of its total revenues in 2024 and 2023.